Video: Good Samaritans intervene during alleged child abuse at Walmart - NewsBreak

 The responding officer spoke to several witnesses who corroborated the story, one saying the suspect put the little girl in a chokehold.

 “The good Samaritans called.
 They didn’t attempt to be a vigilante and take justice into their own hands.
 They did the right thing.
-They became really good witnesses, which ultimately is the best thing that we can ask for from a concerned citizen or a civilian,” Savannah Police Chief Michael Pitts told WKRN.Students make video to prove their high school needs repairs
+They became really good witnesses, which ultimately is the best thing that we can ask for from a concerned citizen or a civilian,” Savannah Police Chief Michael Pitts told WKRN.VIDEO: Tennessee officers dragged by suspect

 The chief praised the witnesses who worked together to assure Cornwall was caught.